RaglandCodes/LW-backend/README.md

 # LW-backend
-Backend of the LittleWord2 app
+Backend of the LittleWord2 app.
+See the site hosted [here](https://littleword.netlify.com).

 ## What's new
 - Get news for Tech section